aspose-words/Aspose.Words-API-References/italian/net/aspose.words/documentbuilder/endeditablerange/_index.md

 builder.Writeln("Hello world!
 Since we have set the document's protection level to read-only, " +
                 "we cannot edit this paragraph without the password.");

-// Crea due intervalli modificabili nidificati.
+// Crea due intervalli modificabili annidati.
 EditableRangeStart outerEditableRangeStart = builder.StartEditableRange();
 builder.Writeln("This paragraph inside the outer editable range and can be edited.");